Sectors of Indian Economy

-The sector which evade most of the laws and don’t follow the system come under unorganized sector.
-Small shopkeepers, some small scale manufacturing units keep all their attention on profit making and ignore their workers basic rights.
+The sector which evades most of the laws and doesn’t follow the system comes under unorganized sector.
+Small shopkeepers, some small scale manufacturing units keep all their attention on profit-making and ignore their workers’ basic rights.
 Workers don’t get adequate salary and other benefits like leave, health benefits and insurance are beyond the imagination of people working in unorganized sectors.

 Companies which are run and financed by the Government comprise the public sector.
-After independence India was a very poor country.
+After independence, India was a very poor country.
 India needed huge amount of money to set up manufacturing plants for basic items like iron and steel, aluminium, fertilizers and cements.
-Additionally infrastructure like roads, railways, ports and airports also require huge investment.
-In those days Indian entrepreneur was not cash rich so government had to start creating big public sector enterprises like SAIL (Steel Authority of India Limited), ONGC(Oil & Natural Gas Comission).
+Additionally, infrastructure like roads, railways, ports and airports also require huge investment.
+In those days, Indian entrepreneur was not cash rich so government had to start creating big public sector enterprises like SAIL (Steel Authority of India Limited), ONGC(Oil & Natural Gas Commission), etc.

 Companies which are run and financed by private people comprise the private sector.
-Companies like Hero Honda, Tata are from private sectors.
+Companies like Hero Honda, Tata, etc. are from private sectors.

 Government Aided Schemes to Fight Unemployment

-Government, from time to time, announces and implements various employment scheme to fight unemployment or hidden employment to help the weaker section of society.
-Shcemes like NREG (National Rural Employment Guarantee) is the latest announced by the UPA government in 2004.
+Government, from time to time, announces and implements various employment schemes to fight unemployment or hidden employment to help the weaker section of society.
+Schemes; like NREG (National Rural Employment Guarantee) is the latest announced by the UPA government in 2004.
+Now it is known as MNREGA (Mahatma Gandhi National Rural Employment Guarantee).
 This programme guarantees a minimum of 100 days of employment to at least one person from every rural household.
 This is part of government’s effort to ensure the ‘Right to Work’ to the rural poor citizen.